jagilber-org/mcp-index-server/README.md

 Operational guidance:

 - Keep all diagnostic flags OFF for production unless actively debugging an issue.
+- Dashboard environment variables are overridden by command line arguments.
+- For security, dashboard should only be enabled on localhost (127.0.0.1) for local administration.
 - Enable `MCP_STRESS_DIAG=1` locally or in a dedicated CI job (e.g., nightly) to exercise adversarial workloads without destabilizing standard PR validations.
 - Never enable `MCP_INIT_FALLBACK_ALLOW` in production; it is purely for reproducing initialize starvation scenarios and is guarded by compliance tests.